 3> stop the drx-RetransmissionTimerUL for the corresponding HARQ process.

-[slot/][slot/]

-Editor’s Note: UE behaviour when PUCCH is not configured will be added after RAN2 decides whether to support drx-HARQ-RTT-TimerSL when PUCCH is not configured.
+2> if the PDCCH indicates a SL transmission:

+3> if the PUCCH resource is configured:

+4> start the drx-HARQ-RTT-TimerSL for the corresponding HARQ process in the first symbol after the end of the corresponding PUCCH transmission carrying the HARQ feedback; or

-Editor’s Note: FFS on the granularity (slot or symbol) of the start point of drx-HARQ-RTT-TimerSL when the PUCCH transmission is dropped due to the UL/SL prioritization.
+4> start the drx-HARQ-RTT-TimerSL for the corresponding HARQ process in the first symbol after the end of the PUCCH resource carrying the HARQ feedback when the PUCCH is not transmitted due to UL/SL prioritization;

+4> stop the drx-RetransmissionTimerSL for the corresponding HARQ process.

+3> if the PUCCH resource is not configured and PSFCH is configured for the SL grant:

+4> start the drx-HARQ-RTT-TimerSL for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the HARQ feedback; or

+4> stop the drx-RetransmissionTimerSL for the corresponding HARQ process.

-2> if the PDCCH indicates a new transmission (DL or UL) on a Serving Cell in this DRX group:
+2> if the PDCCH indicates a new transmission (DL, UL or SL) on a Serving Cell in this DRX group:

 3> start or restart drx-InactivityTimer for this DRX group in the first symbol after the end of the PDCCH reception.

-NOTE 3a: A PDCCH indicating activation of SPS or configured grant type 2 is considered to indicate a new transmission.
+NOTE 3a: A PDCCH indicating activation of SPS, configured grant type 2, or configured sidelink grant of configured grant Type 2 is considered to indicate a new transmission.

 2> if a HARQ process receives downlink feedback information and acknowledgement is indicated: